woxblom/DragListView/README.md

 # DragListView
 DragListView can be used when you want to be able to re-order items in a list, grid or a board.
+It also supports horizontal swiping of items in a list.

 Youtube demo video<br>
 [![Android drag and drop list and board](http://img.youtube.com/vi/tNgevYpyA9E/0.jpg)](https://www.youtube.com/watch?v=tNgevYpyA9E)